 The three, phase III randomized placebo-controlled trials of esketamine for short-term use in patients with TRD (TRANSFORM-1, -2, & -3) all reported improved outcomes among patients randomized to esketamine, but in only one trial (TRANSFORM-2) was the primary outcome comparison statistically significant.
 This may cause uncertainty about the benefits of esketamine.
 Since the TRANSFORM-3 trial involved a different study population, patients 65 years of age and older, we conducted a meta-analysis of data from two of the esketamine trials (TRANSFORM-1 & -2) that were homogenous in terms of inclusion and exclusion criteria, study design, and outcome.
 The key difference between these two trials was that TRANSFORM-1 involved a fixed dose schedule comparing 56 mg and 84 mg of esketamine versus placebo, while TRANSFORM-2 permitted flexible dosing starting with 56 mg and increasing to 84 mg based upon patient response.
-Our meta-analysis demonstrated that esketamine plus antidepressant resulted in greater symptoms improvement and more patients achieved a clinical response and a clinical remission than placebo, but statistical significance was not reached for clinical remission.
-These results support our conclusion that esketamine provides a short-term benefit in patients with TRD.
+Our metaanalysis demonstrated that esketamine plus background antidepressant resulted in greater symptoms improvement and more patients achieved a clinical response and a clinical remission than placebo, but statistical significance was not reached for clinical remission.
+It is also possible that patients could tell if they were randomized to esketamine or not because of its dissociative symptoms.
+Information on maintenance of blinding has not been reported, so we are uncertain if this may have contributed to the reported improvement in patients receiving esketamine.

 Given the chemical similarity between ketamine and esketamine, we were interested in comparing the clinical benefit and harms of ketamine in the available trials.
 Ketamine is primarily given by IV infusion, but patients and experts describe the use of intranasal ketamine as well.
 However, we were not able to find any trials of intranasal ketamine that met our eligibility criteria.
-One relevant trial of ketamine was identified, but differences in the placebo response rate led to us not performing a network meta-analysis with esketamine .
+One relevant trial of ketamine was identified, but differences in the placebo response rate led to us not performing a network meta-analysis with esketamine.
 It is important to note that while the outcomes reported in the groups treated with esketamine and ketamine were of similar magnitude, the placebo response rate was much higher in the esketamine than the ketamine trial.
 Performing a network meta-analysis would have led to concluding that ketamine was significantly more effective than esketamine, mainly driven by the lower placebo response rate.
 Though we did not perform a network meta-analysis, we did develop a cost-utility model evaluating esketamine and ketamine given the similar treatment outcomes and the widespread use of off-label ketamine infusion clinics for patient with TRD.

 There is also uncertainty about the long-term use of esketamine for patients with TRD.
 The SUSTAIN-1 trial examined relapse in patients who reported an initial response to esketamine.
 The study showed higher rates of relapse among patients who discontinued esketamine compared to those who continued to take it.
 These outcomes support the need for long-term therapy and are also reflected in what we heard from patients and experts.
 Specifically, patients with TRD who respond to a new therapy are likely to be continued on it for a prolonged period of time.
 This reflects the long duration of depression symptoms and the lack of response to prior therapy or side effects limiting the use of such therapies.
-The SUSTAIN-2 trial examined the open label use of esketamine for up to 48 weeks.
+The SUSTAIN-2 trial examined the open-label use of esketamine for up to 48 weeks.
 Side effects and discontinuation rates were low, which is reassuring.
 However, the long-term comparative benefits of esketamine are unknown.